Oregon Beer Awards 2017

-The Oregon Beer Awards select and celebrate our state's top beers in 22 categories, and honor Oregon's exceptional breweries, bars and festivals in eight additional categories.
+The Oregon Beer Awards select and celebrate our state's top beers in 22 categories, and honor Oregon's exceptional breweries, bars and festivals in seven additional categories.
 It is the only statewide double blind beer tasting competition in Oregon.
 Last year, OBA recognized 42 medalists in 14 categories out of 525 individual entries by 78 breweries in 25 cities.
 In 2016-17, 974 beers were entered by 112 breweries in 34 cities.
-We invite all craft beer enthusiasts to join us February 28 at Revolution Hall for the "Academy Awards of Oregon Beer."
+More than 800 craft beer enthusiasts gathered February 28 at Revolution Hall for the "Academy Awards of Oregon Beer."
+View the full list of 2017 winners here.

-Tickets ($15 each, 21+ only) to the awards ceremony now available.
-BUY TICKETS HERE.

-Gold, silver and bronze awards will be given in the following categories at 2017's Oregon Beer Awards:
+Gold, silver and bronze awards were issued in the following categories at 2017's Oregon Beer Awards:

 Pilsner